Shepherd King · Chapter 4

 They broke.
 Three shadows disappearing south into the scrub, back toward the lowlands, back toward the Breach that had pushed them here.

 Davin stood on the ridge and breathed.
-His hands were shaking.
+His hands started shaking only after the dogs were gone.
 His heart was slamming against his ribs.
-The Veiled Sight faded as the combat adrenaline subsided, but slowly—lingering at the edges, as though reluctant to close.
+The Veiled Sight faded as the adrenaline subsided, but slowly—lingering at the edges, as though reluctant to close.

 A ewe was bleeding.
 Resha—the same ewe, the wanderer, the one who was always at the edge.
 A dog had gotten close enough to bite before the sling drove it off.
 The wound was shallow.
 He treated it with oil from his kit and wrapped it with linen.